msanzsanz/PFM_EconomicNewsImpact/README.md

 - **Phase-5: Models**

-    Worth remembering our prediction objectives:
+    Worth recapping which were our prediction objectives:

-    * Which direction the market will take?
-Will it respond strongly to the news release?
+    * Could we predict the market direction after each news release?
-    * Number of pips variation

-    The market suffers a pips variation after each news release, meaning that the EUR increases or decreases its value versus the USD.
+    * Could we predict how many pips the EUR will increase or decrease over the USD after X minutes?

     If the EUR increases, there is a positive pips variation.
 If it decreases, the pips variation is negative.
+    Thus, we decided to create 4 models for each desired window-frame.

+    * Model to **classify** whether the **maximum positive pips variation** is above or below a given threshold.
+    * Model to **classify** whether the **maximum negative pips variation** is above or below a given threshold.
+    * Model to predict the **maximum number of pips the EUR will increase over the USD**.
+    * Model to predict the **maximum number of pips the EUR will decrease over the USD**.

+    Next natural question would be, which threshold value to use for the classification models?
-    With the exploration done in the previous phase, we know how the distribution of the pips variation looks like, for each of the window-intervals requested by the user.
+    Thanks to the exploration done in the previous phase, we know the distribution of pips variation for each of the window-intervals requested by the user.
 For our classification models, we have used the 75th percentile on those distributions as a threshold value.

-    **How many models to create?**
-    We decided to create 4 models:

-    * Model to classify whether the maximum positive variation in pips is above or below the threshold.
-    * Model to classify whether the maximum negative variation in pips is above or below the threshold.
-    * Model to predict the maximum positive variation in pips.
-    * Model to predict the maximum negative variation in pips.

-    Thus, If *pips_candle_max_X_Y_after* or *pips_candle_min_X_Y_after* >= threshold, we can consider that it might be worth to invest, as this news release seats on that 25% of the times with highest impact.
+    Thus, it might be worth to invest whenever  *pips_candle_max_X_Y_after* or *pips_candle_min_X_Y_after* >= threshold, as this release seats on the 25% of the times with highest market impact.
-    Otherwise we can skip investments, as chances for high impact are low.

-    **Which techniques to use?**
+    **Which methods to use?**
     Due to the lack of strong linear relationships between variables, linear regression models are likely to work poorly for our purpose.
-    Other techniques like KNeighbors, decision trees, random forest, boosting classifiers, etc. are expected to behave better, capturing non-linearity in the data by dividing the space into smaller sub-spaces.
+    We decided to apply KNeighbors, Decision Trees, Random Forest, XGBoost, GradientBoosting and AdaBoost instead, as they are expected to behave better, capturing non-linearity in the data by dividing the space into smaller sub-spaces.
+    We also tried SVC-poly and SVC-rbf, as they were "for free" once developed the program to do sweeps.

-    But, how to start?
-We needed to decide a bunch of things:
+    But, before starting, we need to decide a bunch of things:

     1. **How to group Forex Factory data whenever there are several news published at the same date and time.**
     Basically, we could apply several approaches:
-        * Option A: sum up all deviations to compute one unique value by each datetime, giving the same weight(=1) to each new, regardless whether is classified as 'High', 'Medium' or 'Low'.
+        * Option A: sum up all deviations to compute one unique value by each datetime, giving the same weight(=1) to each new, regardless whether it was classified as having 'High', 'Medium' or 'Low' impact.
         * Option B: assuming that news classified by Forex Factory as having a 'High' impact will, in fact, move the market more heavily than those classified as 'Low' impact, it seems sensible to apply different weights when adding up deviations (3 for 'High', 2 for 'Medium', 1 for 'Low').
         * Option C: consider in our models just news published in isolation, regardless their impact classification.
 All news will have the same weight.
         * Option D: consider in our models just news published in isolation, regardless their impact classification, but weighted by the Forex Factory impact classification.
 (3 for 'High', 2 for 'Medium', 1 for 'Low').